zoliad17/Izaj-Inventory/To-do.md

 - [x] Connected to supabase
 - [ ] CRUD features
 - [ ] Register
-- [ ] Picture or Excel extractor to send pass to supabase
+- [ ] Picture or Excel extractor to pass to supabase
 - [ ] Add a delay like a pending where it deducts unless not approved it will revert to the original value to avoid collision
 - [ ] Make the password hashed
 - [ ]